EMATech/DenonRemote/README.md

     - [x] [UPX](https://upx.github.io/) support
     - How to build:
         - Review [denonremote.spec](denonremote.spec)
-        - Use `python -m PyInstaller denonremote.spec --upx-dir=c:\upx-3.96-win64`
+        - Use `python -m PyInstaller --clean --upx-dir=c:\upx-3.96-win64 denonremote.spec`
 - [ ] [cx-Freeze](https://pypi.org/project/cx-Freeze/) for multiplatform support?
 - [ ] VST plugin?
 (Not required if MIDI input is implemented but would be neat to have in the monitoring section of a DAW)